fankyorg/fankyorg.github.io/_posts/2022-2-2-DNSExfiltrationP1.md

  First, I created an A record (capturesdns.exfil.fanky.org), which points to my Ubuntu DNS.
 After that, I created a new zone (exfil.fanky.org) on my Microsoft DNS Server (which is the primary DNS of my client).
 At the end, I created a delegated zone (data.exfil.fanky.org).

- *The fact that I do not use an external DNS does not affect the functionality.
+ *Note: The fact that I do not use an external DNS does not affect the functionality.
 The behavior would be exactly the same even with an external DNS server.*

- Here you can see an nslookup on my client.
+ Here you can see an nslookup on my client:

 ![_config.yml]({{ site.baseurl }}/images/DNS-Exfiltration1/nslookup.png)

+*I receive the information from my primary DNS server (10.20.50.10), that I can find the dns zone data.exfil.fanky.org on capturedns.exfil.fanky.org with the address 10.20.48.10 (Ubuntu DNS).*

 With this delegation every DNS query to data.exfil.fanky.org is send to my Ubuntu server.